LucaGiordano92/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Clinical Project Associate @ ClinOpsHub
+role: Clinical Project Associate @ ClinOpsHub &shy;
+and PhD student in Biostatistics and Clinical Epidemiology

 # Organizations/Affiliations to show in About widget
 organizations: